Electric Review

 November 11, 2022 · Leave a comment

-Bob Dylan Spotlights The Music That Drives Us
+Bob Dylan Spotlights the Music That Drives Us

 THE PHILOSOPHY OF MODERN SONG.
 Bob Dylan.
 Simon and Schuster.
 “It ain’t whatcha write, it’s the way atcha write it.”
-Jack Kerouac, from the essay.
-“Are Writers Made or Born?” … Continue reading
+Jack Kerouac, from the essay, “Are Writers Made or Born?” … Continue reading

 November 11, 2022 · Leave a comment